 Also, add links and hyperlinks when writing the pitch and always ask for a link while negotiating coverage.
 Remember journalists are becoming increasingly SEO savvy and some are reluctant to link.
 Consider creating innovative content that adds to the outreach story; the key to increasing the link rate is to create assets that will genuinely add value to their readers.

 Interpreting data frequently results in a lot of commentary.
 However, no one enjoys reading a wall of text.
-Visualise the bigger picture so that journalists can see the hook straight away.
+Visualise the bigger picture through your data storytelling so that journalists can see the hook straight away.
 Charts, graphs, cartograms, diagrams, league tables and maps can communicate trends in a way that’s easy to digest and are easily made using free tools such as Flourish or MapChart.
 Without making the pitch busy, consider all of the fonts, colours, imagery, spacing and graphics available to get your message across.

 Don’t get sucked into the age-old debate around when’s the best time to pitch.
 The truth is that this varies hugely depending on the type of media being pitching to.
 Do the research to find out when they are on deadline and avoid outreaching during these times as the pitch is more likely to get overlooked.
 In my experience, Tuesday mornings tend to work well while emails sent too close to home time frequently get ignored.